-For an offence referred to in Article 4 and Title III to be punishable, it shall not be necessary that a terrorist offence be actually committed, nor shall it be necessary, insofar as the offences referred to in Articles 5 to 10 and 12 are concerned, to establish a link to another offence laid down in this Directive 25.
+For an offence referred to in Article 4 and Title III to be punishable, it shall not be necessary that a terrorist offence be actually committed22. nor shall it be necessary to establish a link to a specific terrorist offence or, insofar as the offences in Articles 9 to 11 are concerned, to specific offences related to terrorist activities23.

-Aiding or abetting, inciting and attempting
+Aiding or abetting, inciting and attempting24

-- 1. Each Member State shall take the necessary measures to ensure that aiding or abetting an offence referred to in Articles 3 to 8, and 11 and to 12 14 is made punishable. - 2.
-Each Member State shall take the necessary measures to ensure that inciting an offence referred to in Articles 3 to 12 14 is made punishable. - 3.
-Each Member State shall take the necessary measures to ensure that attempting to commit an offence referred to in Articles 3, 6, 7, 9, and 11 and 12 to 14, with the exception of possession as provided for in point (f) of Article 3(2) and the offence referred to in point (j) of Article 3(2), is made punishable.
+- 1. Each Member State shall take the necessary measures to ensure that aiding or abetting an offence referred to in Articles 3 to 8 and 11 to 14 is made punishable. - 2.
+Each Member State shall take the necessary measures to ensure that inciting an offence referred to in Articles 3 to 14 is made punishable. - 3.
+Each Member State shall take the necessary measures to ensure that attempting to commit an offence referred to in Articles 3, 6, 7, 9 and 11 to 1425, with the exception of possession as provided for in point (f) of Article 3(2) and the offence referred to in point (i) of Article 3(2), is made punishable.